Spider201866/Alan_web/memory-bank/progress.md

     - Specified Node.js version for consistent development environments.
     - Removed duplicate `html2canvas` script.
     - Noted that the manual image compression process (ref `compress_and_convert_images_instructions.txt`) is currently low priority due to the limited number of project images and their current state.
-- The decision to exclude complex backend features like user registration, account management, and external database integration is intentional, aimed at keeping the project simple and democratizing its eventual open-source release.
+- The decision to exclude complex backend features like user registration and account management is intentional, aimed at keeping the project simple and democratizing its eventual open-source release.
 This design choice emphasizes the interface's role in providing accessible health information, with the "secret sauce" of the AI agent being managed externally.
 - Browser caching of CSP headers and server process state were identified as significant challenges during development, requiring forceful server restarts (e.g., `taskkill /F /IM node.exe /T ; node server.js`) and meticulous browser cache/service worker clearing (including Incognito/Private windows and inspecting raw HTTP headers) to ensure changes to CSP (now in `config/index.js` and applied by `server.js`) were correctly applied and received by the browser.
 - Refactoring inline event handlers to `addEventListener` proved to be a key solution for `script-src-attr 'none'` errors, making the frontend more robust against restrictive CSPs.
 - **ESLint v9 Migration**: Successfully migrated to `eslint.config.js` (flat config).
 Ensured project uses ES modules by default (`"type": "module"` in `package.json`).
 The main server `server.js` is an ES module, and utility CommonJS files (like `generate-hash.cjs`) use the `.cjs` extension.
 Integrated `eslint-plugin-jest` for test file linting.